CloudLabsAI-Azure/hack-in-a-day-challenges/fabric-kyndr-uc1/challenge-2.md

 ## Success Criteria

-- Sample dataset files located in the LabVM.
+- Sample dataset files located in the LabVM at `C:\LabFiles\fabric-kyndr-uc1\dataset\`.
-- All 4 CSV files (customers, orders, products, sales) uploaded to Bronze layer in Lakehouse.
+- Both files (flight.csv and customer_transactions.json) uploaded successfully to Bronze layer.
 - Files are visible in the Lakehouse Files explorer under the bronze folder.
-- File preview shows data loaded correctly.
+- File preview displays data with identifiable quality issues.
-- (Optional) Delta tables created from CSV files for direct SQL querying.
+- Ready to proceed to Challenge 3 for data cleansing and transformation.

 ## Additional Resources